How to claim Housing Benefit

 You usually need to apply through your local council.

 Check your local council’s website to find out how to apply.
 You can find your local council’s website on GOV.UK.
 The website should also say if you can get any extra help with applying - for example, you might be able to apply in person if you’d find it difficult to apply online.

-If you’re applying for other benefits at the same time, the Jobcentre or Pension Service you'd like to apply for Housing Benefit at the same time.
+If you’re applying for other benefits you can tell the Jobcentre or Pension Service you'd like to apply for Housing Benefit at the same time.
 You can do this if you’re applying for: